 Roasting a Pork Loin with Apples is quintessential fall cooking.
-This easy pork loin roast is perfect for Sunday suppers, whether just the family or hosting guests.
-The great part is with all the apples and onions in the recipe, side dishes are pretty much optional.
+This easy pork roast is perfect for Sunday suppers, whether just the family or hosting guests.
+This is a classic pork and apples recipe, perfect for fall and family gatherings.
+One great thing about this pork roast is with all the apples and onions in the recipe, side dishes are pretty much optional.

 This classic pork loin roast with apples and onions is the perfect comfort food for a chilly autumn day.
 It is a savory pork dish with just a bit of sweetness and lots of seasonal flavor.